-If you can’t replace your Xfinity xFi internet gateway, or just love it, there’s now any easy way to extend its fast Wi-Fi coverage around your large home, without resorting to third-party hardware.
+If you can’t replace your Xfinity xFi internet gateway, there’s now an easy way to extend its fast Wi-Fi coverage around your large home without resorting to third-party hardware.
 Comcast today announced the second-generation Xfinity xFi Pod that you could plug right into a wall socket.

 A faster mesh extender

 Each xFi Pod is a Wi-Fi extender.
-The way it works, you plug one into a power socket at a good distance from your xFi gateway and it will automatically extend the Wi-Fi network of the gateway farther.
+The way it works, you plug one into a power socket at a reasonable distance from your xFi Gateway, and it will automatically extend the Wi-Fi network of the Gateway farther.

 Wi-Fi coverage depends on the home itself, but on average, cording to Comast, a single Pod can help “solve connectivity issues in 1-2 story homes with 3-4 bedrooms”.

 Have a home with five bedrooms or more?
 Well, maybe you need another Pod.
-That’s with the assumption you have power sockets at the right locations around the router house.
+That’s with the assumption you have power sockets at suitable locations around the router house.

 The biggest improvement of the new Pod is speed.
 Comcast says it can deliver up to 500 Mbps, or twice that of the first-gen. While the number is not exactly impressive, it’s more than fast enough to deliver most Comcast cable Internet plans.

-On the inside, each 2nd-gen xFi Pod is a tri-band AC3000 mesh extender, as opposed to the dual-band AC1200 dual-band of the first-gen.
+On the inside, each 2nd-gen xFi Pod is a tri-band AC3000 mesh extender instead of the dual-band AC1200 dual-band of the first-gen.

 Other than that, the new Pod also includes two Gigabit network ports to host two wired clients.

 The new 2nd-Gen xFi Pod will work only with xFi Gateway — it won’t work with a standard router.
 The new Xfinity mesh extender is available now at $110 a unit or $199 for a pack of two.